WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 components and making sure that their input, output and control ports match up.
-In particular, that the cluster initializer starts up knowing the total number of workers in the cluster, and every other worker connects to the cluster's internal IP and control port.
+In particular, that the cluster initializer starts up knowing the total number of workers in the cluster, and every other worker connects to the initializer's internal IP and control port.
 [See here](https://docs.wallaroolabs.com/book/running-wallaroo/running-wallaroo.html) if you're interested in a detailed discussion of clustering.

 This is what ends up running on the servers when we launch our Ansible playbooks: